 Advantage is the Disadvantage

-Although Flex PCBs are the better option, the nature of the circuit board is also its most challenging characteristic to manufacture.
+Although flex PCBs are the better option, the nature of the circuit board is also its most challenging characteristic to manufacture.
 Because of the unique operations and the respective requirements of each operation to assemble a flex circuit board, it is difficult to produce a high quality and inexpensive assembly quickly when handling the flex individually.

 Up until now, surface mount technology (SMT) and Through Hole were the primary technologies to populate flex circuit boards with components and connectors.
-However, due to the growing demand of smaller components and footprints, other technologies to combine with SMT and Through Hole have been researched to create a better stream-lined automation process for assembly.
+Due to the growing demand of smaller components and footprints, other technologies to combine with SMT and Through Hole have been researched to create a better stream-lined automation process for assembly.

-Automating the Process to Reduce Costs
+Process Automation to Reduce Cost

 The biggest obstacle in flex PCBA is automation.
 With most equipment manufacturers catering towards rigid circuit board assemblies, cost effective options are slim.